What is Moving Slowly?

 Why Moving Slowly Occurs in Dogs

 While there are many reasons why a need to move slowly can occur in dogs, the three most common are infection, pain, and parasites.
-Additionally, illnesses such as kidney cancer can contribute to this symptom.
+Additionally, illnesses such as cancer can contribute to this symptom.
 It is important to pay attention to your dog’s behavior and note any symptoms that may arise.
 Some minor issues can be resolved on their own within a day, however, any loss of energy or change in ability to move that is accompanied by more serious symptoms such as diarrhea or difficulty breathing will need to be addressed by a veterinarian immediately.

 If your pet is experiencing a need to move slowly due to some kind of injury it is best to monitor his behavior in order to determine the severity.
 Whether the injury is minor or major, if the symptoms continue for longer than 24 hours it would be best to visit your veterinarian for further diagnosis of the issue.
-Fractures, spinal injuries, and damaged ligaments may cause your pet to have hindered movements.
+Fractures, injuries, and damaged ligaments may cause your pet to have hindered movements.

 Fleas and ticks can cause serious issues for your dog.
 A severe infestation can lead to anemia, which is the loss or destruction of a large amount of red blood cells.
 When anemia occurs your dog will experience loss of energy, decreased appetite, and energy intolerance.
 In some cases, an animal may show no signs of anemia at all.
 While this situation can be life threatening, the more minor cases can be treated without much difficulty at all.
 It is extremely important to get your dog to the vet as soon as you suspect anemia may be the underlying issue to your dog’s lethargy.
 Quick examination can result in a quick recovery.